Lybecker/k8s-friendly-aspnetcore/readme.md

 ```bash
 dotnet dev-certs https -v -ep .\HelmChart\k8sfriendlyaspnetcore\_aspnetcore-cert.pfx -p createyourownpassword
 ```

+**Note:** Development certificates on dotnet core 3.1 on Linux might be affected by [this OpenSSL issue](https://github.com/openssl/openssl/issues/1418#issuecomment-573388933).
+On Linux the workaround to create a self-signed certificate is documented in [this blogpost](https://andrewlock.net/creating-and-trusting-a-self-signed-certificate-on-linux-for-use-in-kestrel-and-asp-net-core/#creating-a-certificate-with-dns-san).

 > The certificate is stored in the Helm chart folder.